My Day 2 here, and also my important day as I will be bonding with my long-time Chummy, Cecilia.

 We ordered the signature Hokkien noodle, roast duck, fried lettuces and signature pork meat soup.

 KL Hokkien noodles is a dish of thick yellow noodles braised in thick dark soy sauce with pork, squid, prawns, fish cake and cabbage as the main ingredients and cubes of pork fat fried until crispy (sometimes pork liver is included).
 The best examples are usually cooked over a raging charcoal fire.
 This dish originated from a hawker stall chef, Ong Kim Lian, at Petaling Street in 1927.
+As for this shop, the taste lives up to my expectation.
+It is well fried, and every single noodle is well absorbed by the gravy.

 The lard enhanced the fragrance of the food.